Full Proxy

 When the LTM receives the HTTP request from the client, it makes the load-balancing decision before the “One connect” is considered.
 If there are no OPEN or IDLE server-side connections, the BIP-IP creates a new TCP connection to the server.
 When the server responds with the HTTP response, the connection is left open on the BIP-IP for reuse.
 The connection is held in a table buffer called the connection reuse pool.

-New requests from other clients can reuse the OPEN IDLE connection, not needing to set up a new TCP connection.
+New requests from other clients can reuse the OPEN IDLE connection without setting up a new TCP connection.
 The source mask on the OC profile determines which clients can reuse open and idle server-side connections.
 Using SNAT, the source address is translated before applying the OC profile.

 Conclusion: